coralstakepool/coral-stakepool-8ff38/content/pages/features.md

       - title: 1 - Coral Collection
         subtitle: A small amount of cuttings from healthy corals is taken.
         content: >
-          On the reefs we look for pieces of coral that have broken off naturally by waves, storms, etc. These so-called ‘corals of opportunity’ we cut into smaller coral fragments.
+          At the beginning of each project, fragments of opportunity (coral fragments that have broken off naturally by waves, storms, etc. but still alive) are collected and transplanted onto solid structures placed in favourable locations for their growth.
         image: images/about-3.jpg
         image_alt: Top view of business meeting
         media_position: right